-Nine different photographers spent three years shooting and assembling footage for the various segments that comprise White Wilderness.
-It is not known whether Disney approved or knew about the activities of
+Nine different photographers spent three years shooting and assembling footage for the various segments that comprise White Wilderness, and it is not known whether Walt Disney approved or was aware of the activities of

 Lemmings do not periodically hurl themselves off cliffs and into the sea.
 Cyclical explosions in population do occasionally induce lemmings to attempt to migrate to areas of lesser population density, and when such migrations occur, some lemmings do die by falling over cliffs or drowning in lakes or rivers.
 These deaths are neither acts of “suicide” nor the result of compulsive unreasoning behavior, however; they’re accidental deaths resulting from lemmings’ venturing into unfamiliar territories and being crowded and pushed over dangerous ledges or venturing into the water in a quest to reach new territory.

 As the Alaska Department of Fish and Game noted in an article about this myth:

 “Disney had to have gotten that idea from somewhere,” said Thomas McDonough, the state wildlife biologist.
 Disney likely confused dispersal with migration, he added, and embellished a kernel of truth.

 Lemming populations fluctuate enormously based on predators, food, climate and other factors.
 Under ideal conditions, in a single year a population of voles can increase by a factor of ten.
 When they’ve exhausted the local food supply, they disperse, as do moose, beaver and many other animals.